biotic-imaging/SlicerDockers/README.md

 * slicer: a binary distribution version of Slicer you can connect to
 * slicer-chronicle: an example of a customized slicer

-The build.sh script shows how to make the dockers (change the account from stevepieper to your docker hub name)
+The build.sh script shows how to make the docker containers.

 Then run the container with a command like this:

-`docker run -d -p 8080:8080 --name slicer stevepieper/slicer:5.0.3`
+`docker run -d -p 8080:8080 --name slicer biotic-imaging/slicer:5.0.3`

 then open `localhost:8080` in your browser and click the "X11 Session" button.